mas300labs-uofsa/tops-coastal-pCO2/README.md

 Our goal is to develop tutorials for the data collection, analysis methods, and visualization techniques used in biogeochemistry, using the following paper as a concrete example.

 Le, C., Y. Gao, W-J. Cai, J. Lehrter, Y. Bai, and Z-P. Jiang.
-[Estimating summer sea surface pCO2 on a river-dominated continental shelf using a satellite-based semi-mechanistic model](https://doi.org/10.1016/j.rse.2019.02.023). *Remote Sensing of Environment*, 225, 115-126.
+[Estimating summer sea surface pCO2 on a river-dominated continental shelf using a satellite-based semi-mechanistic model.](https://doi.org/10.1016/j.rse.2019.02.023) Remote Sensing of Environment, 225, 115-126.

 The article describes the use of locally calibrated satellite products to improve the satellite estimation of the partial pressure of carbon dioxide in coastal waters.